socrse/rsecon23-unconference/README.md

 Unconference sessions are currently planned to be **in-person only** or **remote only** but cannot mix both in-person and remote attendees as it is extremely difficult to run an effective highly interactive hybrid session without significant prior planning.
 Remote sessions will be run via breakout rooms in a volunteer managed  Zoom meeting.
 This link will be shared on the Wednesday morning on the [#rsecon23](https://ukrse.slack.com/archives/C05GRKZR70C) channel on the RSE Slack and on the session cards on the online conference programme on Oxford Abstracts.

 If you see a topic you like proposed as and in-person session and you are remote or vice-versa, feel free to post a duplicate proposal for your attendance mode.
-It's pefectly ok to have both in-person and remote sessions for the same topic.
+It's perfectly ok to have both in-person and remote sessions for the same topic.

 ### Selecting and scheduling topics
 We'll collate the proposed topics from Slido **early Wednesday morning** and, during the coffee session from **08:00-09:00 Wednesday**, will run a physical voting / scheduling session for **in-person only** topics in the coffee area and use the Slido votes and a discussion in the [#rsecon23](https://ukrse.slack.com/archives/C05GRKZR70C) channel on the RSE Slack to select and schedule **remote only** topics.